maelle/simplymaelle/content/post/2021-06-28-draw-me-a-project/index.md

 -   Some "basics" that are not all easy (all are habits to take, and some are trickier to learn than others);
 -   Encapsulating your project by tracking its dependencies with e.g. renv;
--   Structuring your project in a way that suits your team's wishes, is consistent over time, and can be automatd;
+-   Structuring your project in a way that suits your team's wishes, is consistent over time, and can be automated;
 -   Using tools for building outputs that answers your needs (optimizing a pipeline? tracking versions of an analysis projects?).

 All in all my tips would be to read everything Jenny Bryan writes :grin:, and to not be afraid to change tools over time as new cool tools will appear and as your needs and experience will change.
 I'd be interested to hear any thoughts in the comments below!

-[^1]: The Little Prince might have asked "Please draw me a *sheep*", not a *project*, but I liked tweaking that quote for a title as one will often end up putting R projects in boxes (folders).
+[^1]: The Little Prince might have asked "Please draw me a *sheep*", not a *project*, but I liked tweaking that quote for a title as one will often end up putting R projects in boxes (folders, *maybe* packages).

 [^2]: Note that Sharla Gelfand themselves is a great source of good ideas!
 See e.g. their talk [Don't repeat yourself, talk to yourself!
 Repeated reporting in the R universe](https://sharla.party/talk/2020-01-01-rstudio-conf/) from the RStudio::conf 2020.